nivit/goodvibes/HACKING.md

 - `additions`: this is where I extend some of the libraries I use, where I add some functions that I wish would exist already.
-- `core`: the core of Overcooked, basically enough to have the software up and running, without the ui.
+- `core`: the core of Goodvibes, basically enough to have the software up and running, without the ui.
 - `framework`: the name says it all.
 - `libgszn`: a standalone library for GObject serialization.
 It is used to read